-We observed an initial in vivo proof-of-concept for our MEK-io program in a widely utilized syngeneic murine model where we observed synergistic antitumor activity in combination with a checkpoint inhibitor.
-Our MEK-io program is currently in the lead optimization stage of development and we are screening multiple advanced drug analogues for optimal PK and PD profiles that maximally modulate antitumor responses through cyclic inhibition of MEK and ERK.
-Top candidates will further be evaluated in vivo for drug-like properties that demonstrate synergistic therapeutic activity when combined with select immune modulators in preclinical immunologically cold solid tumor models.
+Our MEK-io program is currently in the lead optimization stage of development and we are screening multiple advanced drug analogues for optimal PK and PD profiles that maximally modulate tumor growth inhibition through cyclic inhibition of MEK and ERK.
+Top candidates will be further evaluated in vivo for optimal drug-like properties that demonstrate synergistic tumor growth inhibition when combined with select immune modulators in preclinical cold solid tumor models.